Winnisook Club

 The Winnisook Club is a private club located in Big Indian, New York, and has been in operation since 1886.
-The club is named after Chief Winnisook, a Native American from area folklore.
+The club is named after Chief Winnisook, an American Indian from area folklore.
 The club is situated on man-made Winnisook Lake with a number of private homes surrounding the lake.
-The club also consists of a lodge and dining facilities and employees a full-time caretaker as well as staff for the dining facilities.
+The club also consists of a lodge and dining facilities and employs a full-time caretaker as well as staff for the dining facilities.
 The club is situated on private property and membership is by invitation only.